How to watch today's Trump impeachment trial live

-The Senate's impeachment trial of President Donald Trump enters its third day Thursday as Democratic managers from the House of Representatives continue to make their case to remove the president from office.
+The Senate's impeachment trial of President Donald Trump enters its fourth day Friday as Democratic managers from the House of Representatives look to wrap up their opening arguments for why the president should be removed from office.

 Overseen by Supreme Court Chief Justice John Roberts, the trial will continue in the Senate at 10 a.m.
 PT/1 p.m.
-ET and is set to run six days a week, including Saturdays, for potentially three to five weeks.
-After the rules were hashed out in a 13-hour day 1 session, Thursday continues the 24 hours of time spread over three days that the impeachment managers have been allotted to state their case against the president.
-The president's lawyers will then have a similar 24-hour window spread over three days to mount a defense.
+ET.
+It's set to run six days a week, including Saturdays, for potentially three to five weeks.
+After the rules were hashed out in a 13-hour day 1 session on Tuesday, Friday continues the 24 hours of time spread over the past three days that the impeachment managers have been allotted to state their case against the president.
+The president's lawyers will then have a similar 24-hour window spread over three days to mount a defense, starting on Saturday and then continuing next week.

+The former reality television star doesn't seem thrilled about the Saturday start of his defense, tweeting that it's the "Death Valley in T.V."

 In the December vote, the House passed two articles of impeachment accusing Trump of abusing power and obstructing Congress.
 Both votes were largely across party lines in the Democratic-controlled House.
 The votes of 67 senators in the Republican-controlled Senate are required to remove the president from office.